flamelily-bluescsi/bluescsi/deniseassembled.md

 This item is lovingly built by our builder in-house, and has taken many hours of careful soldering!
 The included SIMM PCB does have all components soldered and is fully tested.
 You will of course need to source a set of Amiga ECS chipset custom chips and Kickstart ROM.
 A battery damaged A500+ is a great source for this.
 This PCB has twice the copper of previous boards as well as High-definition Exposure Silkscreen on the new beautiful SIMM.

 Important information:
 Please be aware that this is tested by us, but no support is offered when using your own chipset as we cannot verify these components ourselves.
-We are the registered UK reseller for the Denise.
+We are the <b>registered UK reseller</b> for the Denise, and the project maintainer will get a commission for every Denise we sell.
 If you are outside the UK you should purchase from [https://www.enterlogic.se](https://www.enterlogic.se/?page_id=34){:target="_blank"}

 Add some accessories for Denise, [CF Floppy IO PCB](/cffloppy) or [Purple NIC PCB](/nic)